trinodb/trino/docs/src/main/sphinx/client/cli.md

 (cli-spooling-protocol)=
 ## Spooling protocol

-The Trino CLI automatically uses of the spooling protocol to improve throughput for client interactions with higher data transfer demands, if the [](protocol-spooling) is configured on the cluster.
+The Trino CLI automatically uses the spooling protocol to improve throughput for client interactions with higher data transfer demands, if the [](protocol-spooling) is configured on the cluster.